 The FPKIPA determines the interoperability criteria for CAs operating under the FBCA policy.
-MOA(s) with the FPKIPA and other entities ensure interaction and interoperability with Authorized WidePoint NFI PKI CAs, authorized State and Local Government agencies, and nongovernment CAs.
+MOA(s) with the FPKIPA and other entities ensure interaction and interoperability with Authorized WidePoint NFI CAs, authorized State and Local Government agencies, and nongovernment CAs.
+At no point will CA or end-entity certificates issued under the NFI CP have more than one path back to the FBCA.